Parga: History

 Parga itself is mentioned for the first time in 1318; the name is most likely of Slavic origin.
 Two years later, the town and its sugarcane plantation proceeds were unsuccessfully offered by Nicholas Orsini, the Despot of Epirus, to the Republic of Venice in exchange for Venetian aid against the Byzantine Empire.
 During the Epirote rebellion of 1338/39 against the Byzantine emperor Andronikos III Palaiologos, Parga remained loyal to the emperor.
-The town came under the control of Albanian ruler John Spata of Arta in the 1390s.
-Vonko, who was also vassal of the Venetians in Fanari, was the governor Parga at this time.
-After Spata's death, he tried to carve his own fiefdom in 1400.
+The town came under the control of Albanian ruler Gjin Bua Shpata of Arta in the 1390s.
+Vonko, who was also vassal of the Venetians in Fanari, was governor of Parga at this time.
+After Shpata's death, he tried to carve out his own fiefdom in 1400.
 The townspeople considered his rule tyrannical, overthrew him and asked the Venetians for protection.

 The town passed under Venetian control in 1401, and was administered as a mainland exclave of the Venetian possession of Corfu, under a castellan.
 Ottoman raids were particularly heavy in the mid 15th century, as the senate gave the citizens of the town a 10-year tax exemption in 1454.
 A Romaniote Jewish community was recorded in 1496 in Venetian Parga.

 Throughout the 16th century, Parga was part of the Venetian holdings in coastal Epirus.
 In 1570, anti-Ottoman rebels commanded by Emmanuel Mormoris that temporarily managed to overthrow Ottoman rule from the coastal regions of Epirus used Parga as a base of operations.
 Venetian-controlled Parga was in this period in frequent property-related conflict with neighboring, Ottoman-controlled Margariti and was the target of constant raids.
 The cause of friction has to do with the conflicting interests of the Venetians and the Albanian beys of Margariti for the control of the agricultural territory between the town of Parga and the inland territory.
 Such an attack against the coastal port was organized in 1558 by the formerly Christian spahi of Agia (today part of the municipality of Parga) and the locals of the village who according to Venetian reports harassed Parga on a daily basis.
 Relations between the two factions oscillated depending on political interests.
 The General Commander of the Venetian Fleet, Sebastiano Vernier (d.
 1578) preferred a cautious policy of conflict resolution with the inhabitants of Margariti, as well as friendly relations with the Albanians loyal to Venice who controlled the area around Parga itself.
 In the 17th century, their relations worsened and Parga was a frequent target of attacks by the beys of Margariti, in particular in 1640-42.
 During these two years, the representative (bailo) of Venice in the Ottoman court submitted an official note of protest for the attacks of Margariti against Venetian Parga.